Jsfain/SDCard/README.md

 Module for accessing and controlling an SD Card in SPI mode.

 ## Purpose
 This module was developed to establish a set of functions for accessing and controlling an SD Card in SPI mode using an SPI-capable microcontroller.
-The capabilities provided allow for executing any of the SPI-specific SD card commands.
+The capabilities provided in this module allow for executing any of the SPI-specific SD card commands.
 As such, this module could be used as a stand-alone SD card driver for raw data access or implemented as a disk access layer under a file system driver.

 As a simple example of its use, the image below shows the results of a raw data block read and print.
-This is done using **sd_ReadSingleBlock** function to read the specified block into an array, then calling the **sd_PrintSingleBlock** function.
-The  image below shows the raw data contents of the first block of the root directory in a FAT32 volume.
+This is done using the ***sd_ReadSingleBlock*** function to read the specified data block into an array, then calling the ***sd_PrintSingleBlock*** function.
+The image below is of the raw data contents of the first block of the root directory in a FAT32 volume.

 ![alt text](https://github.com/Jsfain/SDCard/blob/master/images/printSingleBlock.png)

 images/printSingleBlock.png

 ## Who can use
 Anyone.